-But having a judiciary that is representative of all of the people of Utah is certainly a significant consideration as the Commission identifies the best candidates.
-This approach was shared by Commissioner Carlotti (RI) who said, "[w]e don't have a scorecard, but diversity is considered along the way.
-Each Commissioner puts whatever weight on the qualities they want."
+Commissions vary widely in Their attempts to recruit Candidates.
+Some Commissions Engage in general outreach For all types of applicants, While others do no official Outreach at all.
+But having a judiciary that is representative of all of the people of Utah is certainly a significant consideration as the Commission identifies the best candidates.196 This approach was shared by Commissioner Carlotti (RI) who said, "[w]e don't have a scorecard, but diversity is considered along the way.
+Each Commissioner puts whatever weight on the qualities they want."197 missioner Diament said that conversations usually include statements such as, "'[t]his person has really excelled in this area - and the fact that they are a diverse applicant is an added benefit."198

 Commissioner Diament (NH) said that if the Commission is dealing with "two applicants whose qualifications are equal across the board, the Commission would lean towards the diverse individual."
 Given that there are no directives, diversity considerations are not treated as a matter of weighting.
-Instead, Commissioner Diament said that conversations usually include statements such as, "'[t]his person has really excelled in this area - and the fact that they are a diverse applicant is an added benefit."
+Instead, Com-